gbeckers/Darr/README.rst

 - **Multiple files**.
 The data, the data description, and the metadata are stored in separate files, though all within a single directory.
 - **Inefficient for very small arrays**.
 Do use other approaches if you have a zillion small arrays.
-A DiskArrayList is being developed to deal with the latter, but it is still very experimental.
+A dArrayList is being developed to deal with the latter, but it is still very experimental.